aklgupta/twinejs/README.md

 This project started as with very minor changes in a separate repo, [twinejs-custom](https://github.com/aklgupta/twinejs-custom), but soon the changes became too big and hacky, so I decided to form a proper fork.

 ## Changelog
+### v0.4.1
+- Added the missing CDN source for GitHub's `octokat` API wrapper
+- GitHub Repo link, in the "GitHub" dialog, now opens in a new tab now
+- In the dark theme, improved the color scheme for the `passage title` and `passage excerpt`

 ### v0.4
 - Implemented GitHub Login
   - Password stored as plain text in local cache